FullSiliconAlchemist/LevelDesign_UnityIntro/README.md

 The Goal of the game is to play Ball Keep-Up with your friend

-Things I want to explore:
+Things I want to explore in this first prototype:

 Is the game and objective clear?

 Is the game easy to play/understand?

-Does a simple game mechanic such as moving a player around and activating power-ups still provide an entertainment factor?
+Does a simple game mechanic still provide an entertainment factor?

+What is the overall difficulty level given to this game without any power-ups or game-intiated help?